Tensor renormalization group study of the three-dimensional SU(2) and SU(3) gauge theories with the reduced tensor network formulation: Numerical results

 To observe the deconfinement transition, we perform the calculation at various temperatures $T/g^2\equiv \beta/2NN_\tau$.
 In order to access sufficiently high-temperature regions, we consider $N_\tau=1$.
 We therefore do not need to perform a coarse-graining procedure in the temporal direction.
-Coarse-graining in the spatial plane is done using the Levin-Nave TRG algorithm \cite{Levin:2006jai} up to $V=64^2\times 1$.
-Figure \ref{fig:polyakob_dcut} shows the $D_\text{cut}$ dependence of the Polyakov loop susceptibility ($N=2$) with $\beta=1,2,3,4$.
-We find that the value already converges at $D_\text{cut}=56$ for $\beta=1$.
-The convergence becomes significantly slower as we increase $\beta$.
+Coarse-graining in the spatial plane is done using the Levin-Nave TRG algorithm \cite{Levin:2006jai}.
+Figure \ref{fig:polyakob_dcut} shows the $D_\text{cut}$ dependence of the Polyakov loop and its susceptibility ($N=2$) with $\beta=1,2,3,4$.
+We find that the convergence becomes significantly slower as we increase $\beta$ beyond $\beta=2$.
 This signifies the transition from the confined phase to the deconfined phase as we will see next.
-In the following computation of the Polyakov loop susceptibility, we use $D_\text{cut}=96$ for both the compression and the coarse-graining procedure.
-The result is shown in figure \ref{fig:polyakov_su2}.
+In the following computations, we use $D_\text{cut}=96$ for both the compression and the coarse-graining procedure.
+The result is shown in figure \ref{fig:polyakov_loop_su2} and \ref{fig:polyakov_su2}.

 For $\text{SU}(2)$, the Polyakov loop susceptibility shows weak dependence on the number of Wilson character expansion terms \eqref{eq:character_expansion} in the confined phase $T/g^2\lesssim0.4$.
 However, the truncation effect is more prominent as we approach the deconfined phase.
 In the deconfined region, more expansion terms and larger bond dimensions are needed to obtain more precise values.
-Despite that, our technique can be used to qualitatively identify the deconfinement transition, which is close to the naive estimate\footnote{Obtained by extrapolating the critical coupling $\beta_c$ to $N_\tau=1$ with the constraint $\beta_c=0$ at $N_\tau=0$.} of $T_c/g^2=\beta_c/4=0.4241$ from Ref. \cite{Teper:1993gp}.
-The same computation is also done for $\text{SU}(3)$, which shows the deconfinement transition at around $T_c/g^2=\beta_c/6\approx0.85$.
+Despite that, our technique can be used to qualitatively identify the deconfinement temperature, which is close to the naive estimate\footnote{Obtained by extrapolating the critical coupling $\beta_c$ to $N_\tau=1$ with the constraint $\beta_c=0$ at $N_\tau=0$.} of $T_c/g^2=\beta_c/4=0.4241$ from Ref. \cite{Teper:1993gp}.
+The same computation is also done for $\text{SU}(3)$, which shows the deconfinement transition at around $T_c/g^2=\beta_c/6\approx0.81$.
 Similar to SU(2), a larger number of expansion terms and bond dimensions are required to investigate the deconfined phase more quantitatively.